innocraft/plugin-ForceSSL/README.md

 ## Description

 When you activate this plugin, it will automatically redirect all "http://" requests to "https://" in the Piwik UI and API.
+It also makes sure that the generated tracking code will use HTTPS.
+This is especially useful if your tracking code is embedded into your website automatically, for example via the WP-Piwik Wordpress plugin.

 For security and privacy reasons you should always use Piwik over HTTPS (SSL).

 Note: If SSL or HTTPS is not correctly configured on your server, activating this plugin may break your Piwik.
 In such